riskframe/ai-rmm/framework/manage-2.2.md

 3. Stay abreast of technological advancements in AI, data science, and related fields to identify opportunities for improvement and innovation.

+### Manage 2.2: Suggested Work Products

+* Monitoring and Evaluation Plan - A comprehensive plan outlining the processes and procedures for ongoing monitoring and evaluation of deployed AI systems, including key performance indicators (KPIs) and metrics to track.
+* Automated Maintenance and Update Schedule - A schedule detailing the automated maintenance tasks and update procedures for keeping deployed AI systems up-to-date and optimized.
+* Testing and Validation Reports - Regular reports summarizing the outcomes of testing and validation activities conducted on deployed AI systems, including identified issues, performance metrics, and proposed solutions.
+* Performance Issue Resolution Documentation - Documentation of performance issues detected in deployed AI systems, along with the analysis of root causes and implemented solutions.
+* Data Quality Management Framework - A framework outlining the processes and protocols for ensuring high data quality in AI systems, including data governance policies, quality control measures, and data cleaning procedures.
+* Performance Monitoring Dashboard - A dashboard displaying real-time performance metrics and indicators for deployed AI systems, allowing stakeholders to track performance and identify areas for improvement.
+* User Feedback Analysis Reports - Reports summarizing user feedback collected from various stakeholders, including insights gathered and actions taken to address feedback.
+* Continuous Improvement Roadmap - A roadmap outlining the steps and initiatives for continuously improving deployed AI systems over time, including planned updates, enhancements, and optimizations.